gjbex/Python-on-GPUs/source-code/README.md

    numbers on a GPU.
 1. `scikit_cuda.ipynb`: Jupyter notebook illustrating linear algebra on a GPU device.
-1. `numba.ipynb`: Jupyter notebook illustrating using numba for GPU computing.
+1. `numba`: code illustrating using numba for GPU computing.
 1. `cupy.ipynb`: Jupyter notebook illustrating some aspects of the `cupy` package.